-Transition Arrangements:
+Transition Arrangements

 Transition is carefully planned.
-In order to ensure successful transition both within school and from setting/school to setting/school, parents/carers will be fully involved in the planning for the transfer to the new setting.
-Key information about SEND provision will be shared with the next school /setting through the review process.
-During the summer term, staff from feeder schools are invited to review meetings alongside teachers and parents for Year 6 children with SEND.
-All documents/assessments are handed over with a transition document.
-Pupils from our school generally transfer to Walbottle High School and Kenton although a few children do go to other secondary schools.
-Children who transfer from our school into specialist provision are supported with the transition and will have visits before they move.
-Teachers will coordinate the transfer of records beforehand.
+In order to ensure successful transition to Secondary school, the pupils and parents/carers will be fully involved in the planning for the transfer to the new setting.
+Key information about SEN provision will be shared with the next school /setting through the review process.
+During the summer term, staff from feeder schools are invited to review meetings alongside teachers and parents for Year 6 children with SEN. All documents/assessments are handed over with a transition document.